appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/non-tech.md

 ## Confirmation questions
+For online candidates, your Admissions Specialist will confirm all of these answers, so they will not be asked in your interview.

-Be prepared to answer all of these questions.
+For in-person candidates, prepare to answer all of these questions.
 * What is your preferred start date? *This does not affect your admissions decision.*
 * Which tuition plan would you prefer? *This does not affect your admissions decision.*
 * It takes students an average of 3-6 months to find a job after the curriculum ends.
 However, keep in mind that it could take up to 12 months.
 Are you in a financial position where you could support yourself without any employment for that entire period?